OdiaNLP/odianlp.github.io/docs/index.md

-There has been few to less content on Natural Language Processing for low resource languages like Odia.
-This is an effort by few volunteers to increase the NLP content over Internet.
+There has been less open source content on internet for low resource languages like Odia.
+If there also, in a scattered way.
+This is an effort by [few volunteers](contributors.md) to increase the footprint over the Internet.
+_This project has been moved from [MTEnglish2Odia](https://github.com/soumendrak/MTEnglish2Odia)._